 August 23-25: Germania’s Oktoberfest – Friday 6pm-midnight, Sat.
 2pm-midnight, Sun. noon-8pm

 Live German music, phenomenal food, German dancers and more.
 Free shuttles are available from local schools.
-Admission is $4 and children 12 and under are free.
 Directions and shuttle information can be found at the Germania Oktoberfest site.
+Admission is $5 and children 12 and under are free.
+Free admission to active and retired military with current ID card.

 Oktoberfest Newport is promised to be the most authentic Oktoberfest in the area.
 The event will be in the Munich Oktoberfest style of large Fest Tent sponsored by German Beer Breweries.
 Each tent will have food, beer and music.
 Located at Newport’s Riverfront Levee.
 Free admission.